Henry Speight: Super Rugby and Australia

 Speight made his Brumbies debut during the 2011 Super Rugby season against the Chiefs in Canberra.
 After becoming eligible for national selection, on 11 September 2014, Speight made his Wallabies debut during the 2014 Spring Tour against Ireland.

 In early 2018 Speight signed with Australia for at least one more year, showing his dedication to Australian rugby despite offers of contracts by foreign clubs.

 After signing a short deal in late 2018 with Ulster as a temporary replacement for the injured Louis Ludik, he returned to the Brumbies for the 2019 season before joining the Queensland Reds for the 2020 season.
 Speight's first game was against his old team, the Brumbies.
 He scored a try in that match to officially make him the only player to have scored tries against all 18 (current and former) super rugby teams.

 Speight then moved to France on a 3-year contract with Biarritz Olympique.

+In 2024, Speight joined Wests for the Queensland Premier Rugby competition.